learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the difference between native, host and user objects?
+## Q 11.8.
+What is the difference between native, host and user objects?

 **1. Native Objects**: